 Sleek and sexy wedding dress with subtle color and 3D lace #Fashion Porn#blue dress#wedding dress fantasy February 28 | Megan Finley Horowitz meggyfin Over the past few weeks, I've been gawking Wedding Dress Fantasy dresses that are big, bold, and beautiful.
 But I love how Tova, the designer behind Wedding Dress Fantasy, can totally create wedding dresses that are also sleek and sexy, with just a subtle hint of color.
 Like this baby blue beauty with the sheer white overlay with awesome 3D embellishments!
 Imagine the other color combos you could get with this dress: bright red, black, ooh… a darker blue?
 What color would you rock under Tova's striking 3D lace dress design?
 This post features Offbeat Vendors!
 Check out their vendor listing to see how they cater to Offbeat Brides: Wedding Dress Fantasy Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Christine & Derek's misadventurous rainbow hodgepodge of freaks & geeks wedding NEXT "Post-apocalyptic circus rats in love" 3D Save the Dates Show/Hide comments [ 8 ] That is a dreamy dress and would wear it myself!.
 I checked their website out and they do have beautiful dresses there, sadly they are out of my price range so I may have to sew my daughter a custom wedding dress for her wedding next year.
 Reply This is gorgeous!
 I would go for an ombre pink underneath.
 Reply Ombre pink!
 Amazing choice.
 1 agrees Reply That dress is so amazing… why don't more brides wear color? (says a bride who wore off-white…) 1 agrees Reply i've always known i'd wear a colored dress, but it definitely comes with a few challenges. i've felt immediately written off in bridal shops for not wanting a white dress. finding a dress that feels appropriate for the occassion is a little tricky. more casual dresses that would be perfectly acceptable in white can seem a little too "every day" for a wedding, while a lot of formal dresses can look too much like prom dresses. a glamorous ballgown is too dramatic for my rustic wedding. accessories have been tricky as well, i don't like how i look in veils, but in a colored dress without a veil i'm having trouble finding a "bridal" look. i think it's worth the extra effort, but i can see where other brides would want to stick with white. if i felt more like myself in white i would definitely go for it, but it's just not a suitable color for me. i'm going for a creamy yellow.
 Reply Have you considered a Birdcage veil?
 It would help the rustic look with the right fascinator.
 Or you could just go for a fascinator that has a bit of russian netting on it to simulate the look of a veil without actually having a veil.
 Reply Lol, I wore ivory myself, but I had a pale blue jacket over it.
 I actually ogled the dresses on this site for months thinking I wouldn't be able to find anything in a retail store that matched my Victorian Steampunk theme… It turned out I did find something, even though it did cost more than any of the dresses I liked on Wedding Dress Fantasy.
 Reply Oooh I've only seen their ballgowns and sheaths before.
 I'd love to see this little number on their Youtube channel!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.